mbn-ms-dk/cosmosaks/README.md

 **4. Push the container image to Azure Container Registry**

-The application can be built and pushed to ACR using VS Code
+The application can be built and pushed to ACR using VS Code.
+The following steps will guide you through the process.

-***Using Visual Studio Code**

 Prerequisites: